Pleasure Death

-Pleasure Death is the second (mini-)album by the rock band Therapy?
-It was released on 27 January 1992 on Wiiija Records.
+Pleasure Death is the second mini-album by the Northern Irish rock band Therapy?
+It was released on 27 January 1992 by Wiiija Records on 12" vinyl.
 The album was recorded on 14 and 15 August 1991 and mixed on 16 and 17 August 1991 at Southern Studios in London.
-It reached number 1 in the UK Indie Charts.
+It reached number 1 on the UK Indie Charts.

-The album was originally released by Wiiija on 12" vinyl.
+The mini-album was collected, together with Babyteeth, as the compilation Caucasian Psychosis in 1992.
 In 1993, Southern Records re-issued the album on 12" vinyl, CD and cassette.

 The album was remastered in 2010 by Harvey Birrell and has been touted for possible release since then, although nothing has been confirmed as yet.